discordjs/guide/guide/popular-topics/permissions-extended.md

 - It is trying to execute a forbidden action on the server owner.
 - It is trying to execute an action based on another unfulfilled factor (for example, reserved for partnered guilds).
 - It is trying to execute an action on a voice channel without the `ViewChannel` permission.
-- It is trying to create a channel or channel overwrite including the `ManageRoles` flag but does not have the `Administrator` permission or an explicit `ManageRoles` overwrite on this channel (note that the global permission does not count)
+- It is trying to create a channel or channel overwrite including the `ManageRoles` flag but does not have the `Administrator` permission or an explicit `ManageRoles` overwrite on this channel (note that the global permission does not count).

 ::: warning
 Granting the `Administrator` permission does not skip any hierarchical check!